learn-co-curriculum/phase-1-functions-lab/README.md

 First, Scuber's executives want to ensure that Scuber's headquarters is near its customers.
-They would like you to write a function that takes in a pickup location for a passenger, and returns the number of blocks from it's headquarters on 42nd street.
+They would like you to write a function that takes in a pickup location for a passenger, and returns the number of blocks from its headquarters on 42nd Street.
 This can be used for another function that translates the number of blocks from headquarters to the distance in feet.

 Second, customers want Scuber to calculate the number of feet travelled based on